 Disclosure: The following product(s) may have been sent to Earn Spend Live in exchange for a review.
 All opinions are the author’s own.

 With a new year looming ahead, it’s time to start considering the goals you want to accomplish in those fresh 12 months.
-With all that possibility (and of course tons of important dates to keep track of), you need a planner to help you out.
+With all that possibility (and of course tons of important dates to keep track of), you need a great planner to help you out.
 Because the new year isn’t something to take lightly, you don’t want to choose a hum drum planner that doesn’t offer you any helpful tools or organization.
 The following is a list of the best planners you can buy to guarantee you have a productive, organized, successful, and happy year.

 No planner list would be complete without the Erin Condren LifePlanner.
 This weekly planner comes in three formats (horizontal, vertical, and vertical hourly), so you can get the exact style you want with all of the fun tools and accessories that Erin Condren provides.